© 2023 CyberNews - Latest tech news,

 Customer support – will HostPapa help me?

-If you need help, you can contact HostPapa’s customer support via one live chat option, phone support, open a ticket, or send a fax.
-All options are available 24/7/365.
+If you need help, you can contact HostPapa’s customer support via its live chat option or phone, open a ticket, or send a fax.
+All options are available 24/7.
 Plus, the provider’s knowledge base contains over 2600 articles and guides.

-HostPapa calls their support PapaSquad, and they are available in English, Spanish, and French, which is impressive.
+HostPapa calls their support PapaSquad, and it's available in English, Spanish, and French, which is impressive.

 Seemingly, the company takes its support seriously.
-So we decided to check it out for this HostPapa review and turned to our favorite option, live chat.
+So I decided to check it out for this HostPapa review and turned to my favorite option – live chat.

-We asked how to change our primary domain, and there was absolutely no wait time.
+I asked how to change my primary domain, and there was absolutely no wait time.
 The agent was very polite and knowledgeable.
-He quickly introduced us to what the procedure was like and what should we expect.
-He also created a ticket to proceed with our request.
+He quickly introduced me to what the procedure was like and what I should expect.
+He also created a ticket to proceed with my request.

-What pleasantly surprised us was that we received the ticket while still chatting to the agent.
-That’s what we call serious speed.
+What pleasantly surprised me was that I received the ticket while still chatting to the agent.

-All that was left for us to do was to confirm that we accept the risks of changing the primary domain.
-Once we did that, all the requested changes were made in less than 30 minutes.
+All that was left for me to do was to confirm that I accepted the risks of changing the primary domain.
+Once I did that, all the requested changes were made in less than 30 minutes.

 So overall, the experience was great.
-We got to experience that both live chat and ticket support are functioning excellently.
+I found that both live chat and ticket support function well.

-Just keep in mind, when you talk to a person, there’s a human factor involved.
+Just keep in mind that when you talk to a person, there’s a human factor involved.
 That’s why many other providers’ and HostPapa reviews have such conflicting evaluations of customer support.
-Some people get connected to amazing experts, while others get trainee-level support.
-That’s not something to frown upon, yet good to be aware of.
+Some people get connected to experts, while others get trainee-level support.
+That’s not something to frown upon but good to be aware of.

 HostPapa knowledge base

-Everything is well-categorized so you won’t have any issues finding the topic of your concern.
+Everything is well categorized, so you won’t have any issues finding your topic of interest.

-We even think that customer support and knowledge base, in particular, was one of the key selling points of HostPapa some years ago.
+I even think that customer support and the knowledge base, in particular, were some of the key selling points of HostPapa some years ago.
 It’s a brave claim, but it is one of the best knowledge bases I’ve seen.

 All in all, HostPapa support is knowledgeable and fast.
 You have many options to get help by contacting a real person or visiting the knowledge base.
 Although some agents may be more helpful than others, that’s just the human factor.